-Bermuda Born is Bermuda’s only luxury handbag brand and is heavily influenced by today’s modern traveler.
+Bermuda Born is Bermuda’s only luxury affordable handbag brand and is heavily influenced by today’s modern traveller.
 At the heart of what Bermuda Born stands for is quality and timeless appeal.
 We want our customers to cherish our products and to pass them from one generation to another.

 You’re very inspired by Bermuda and your experience here.
 What particular aspects of the island inspire you most and why?

 The Bermuda Born brand is designed with the Bermudian culture in mind.
 My island inspires me.
 The two cultures of America and the UK cross our paths here and everything about this little place influences my thought process as I begin to design.
 It’s hard to describe how, but it could be the many vibrant colours that surround me on a daily basis (the ocean, the colours of our houses, the landscapes, etc).

 I also like to people watch, observing the way Bermudians dress which is very unique with their western, Caribbean and European flavours.

 What does your creative and design process look like?

 It starts off with choosing a theme for the line, choosing colours that work well together, creating mood boards, looking at materials, sourcing materials, looking at costs, communicating with various factories, costing out each design, adding designs and cutting those that are over budget.